i2000s/en/README.md

 I have customized the source code a little bit more to make it much easier for anyone to adapt this source code to other repos and sites (see detailed instructions in a later section).

-To run the site on a local computer, you need to install Jekyll and dependencies, run `bundle install` then `bundle exec jekyll serve` (see detailed instruction below).
+To run the site on a local computer, you need to install Jekyll and dependencies, run `bundle install` then `bundle exec jekyll serve --baseurl ''` (see detailed instruction below and the [issue](https://github.com/jekyll/jekyll/issues/332#issuecomment-18952908) of using baseurl for gh-pages subrepos).

 You can generate the [Publications page](publications.html) from a bibtex file using some [code David Ketcheson wrote to generate HTML divs from Bibtex](https://github.com/ketch/tex2_rst_html).